Quick! Pick up Sticks!

 - Small sticks (twigs) from a branch cut or broken in various lengths

-Tell the children they play a pick up sticks game while they read and write words that end with –ick: stick, pick, trick, click, chick, quick.
+The children will play a pick up sticks game while they read and write words that end with -ick such as stick, pick, trick, click, chick, and quick.

 Play Pick Up Sticks

-- Read the target text How to Play Pick Up Stick with the children.
+- Read the target text How to Play Pick Up Stick with the children, pointing out that pick and stick both end in -ick.

 - Tell the children they will follow the instructions in the text and play the Pick Up Sticks game.